ayyucedemirbas/ayyucedemirbas/README.md

 # Hi there! 👋
 ✨ My name is Ayyuce, and I'm a machine learning engineer and researcher.
 I hold a bachelor's degree in computer engineering.
 My research interests are graph-based multi-omics integration methods, prediction of cancer subtypes, drug discovery, and multimodal protein language models.
-Currently, I’m actively working on vision language models for medical image analysis.
 I’m interested in staying up-to-date with the novel research and techniques in my field.
 I enjoy learning new things and am always looking for new challenges and exploring innovative approaches.

 ## 🚀 Technical Skills